CodingOver/Js_Polyfill_implementation/README.md

 - The **concat()** methode is used to merge two or more arrays .
 - This method does not change the existing arrays.
-- The methode returns a new arrays.
+- The method returns a new arrays.

 ```JS